curateteaching/digitalpedagogy/keywords/indigenous.md

 *God's Lake Narrows* is an interactive website written and designed by Swampy Cree artist Kevin Lee Burton.
 The website was conceived as a space to introduce non-Indigenous people to life on BurtonÕs home reservation (also called God's Lake Narrows), thus disrupting many of the stereotypes about life on a reservation.
 What makes BurtonÕs work so provocative is how he uses technology to provide access to his home, but also how he brings Internet and Indigenous protocols together to evoke hospitality and guesthood in that space.

-Before engaging BurtonÕs piece, students should read Students should read David GaertnerÕs essay, ÒIndigenous in Cyberspace: CyberPowWow, GodÕs Lake Narrows, and the Contours of Online Indigenous Territory.Ó  Instructors can then use BurtonÕs work piece to initiate conversation about the relationship between Indigenous land and cyberspace as well as Internet protocol and community protocol.
-Specifically, instructors should focus on the ways in which how Burton uses technology to identify and Òlook backÓ at users (see in particular the ÒaboutÓ page).
+Before engaging Burton's piece, students should read Students should read David Gaertner's essay, "Indigenous in Cyberspace: CyberPowWow, God's Lake Narrows, and the Contours of Online Indigenous Territory."
+Instructors can then use Burton's work piece to initiate conversation about the relationship between Indigenous land and cyberspace as well as Internet protocol and community protocol.
+Specifically, instructors should focus on the ways in which how Burton uses technology to identify and "look back" at users (see in particular the "about" page).
 Have students move through the piece carefully, either individually or in small groups.
 How does Burton use sound, visuals, information, and technology to welcome visitors into the space?
 What are viewers expected to know before they are granted access to the homes?

 #### Where the Red Receives Me
 ![Where the Red Receives Me](images/Indigenous-wheretheredreceivesme.png)